AganonIsaiah/Lyyvora-outreach-core-service/README.md

 # Setup and Run
 ## Before you Run, you must set the Environment Variables in the `.env` file
 - To set `OLLAMA_API` get the key here: https://ollama.com/settings/keys

-## Quick Setup and Run
-Enter the command `make` in the terminal to view the run options

 ## Setup and Run FastAPI and React Frontend
 ### 1) Activate the virtual env using the terminal, then enter the following commands: